eirikhsj/DemandForecast/README.md

 The files can roughly be divided up into 3 categories:
 1) Convenience or helper functions, which loads and prepares data.
-2) Model scripts, that takes this data, and perform
+2) Model scripts, that takes this data, and runs forecasts.
 3) R_markdown scripts which provides an overview of test runs and results.

 The data used in this project has a magnitude of over 100 GB, and is not stored on github.
-It is accesible through UiO Data Science hub storage, (upon request, etc. )
+It is accesible through UiO Data Science hub storage (upon request, etc. ).

 # The Project